 Coursey Boulevard closed briefly due to 'hazardous materials incident'

-Coursey Boulevard was blocked at Coursey Cove, according to the St. George Fire Department.
+Coursey Boulevard was blocked at Coursey Cove beginning at 10:36 a.m., according to the St. George Fire Department.
 The department blamed a natural gas leak.

 Trending News